 Amid downtown Budapest's overpriced tourist traps and dime a dozen “Irish pubs” hides Három Holló, a bar with an entirely different philosophy.
 Named after the favorite watering hole of Endre Ady, one of Hungary’s poet laureates from the early 20th century, Három Holló occupies a three-story space that fuses a cafe with an exhibition space and a concert venue.
 On any week, there might be a photography pop-up and a couple of contemporary jazz concerts.
 (See their packed event calendar.)

-Most of the patrons are musically-inclined, left-wing intellectuals from Budapest.
-Don’t be surprised, however, if Teutonic chatter fills the high-ceilinged space (one of the owners is a German expat).
-I only wish that they worked a bit more on the decor — softer lighting and denser furnishings would extract more charm from this historical interior.
+Most patrons are musically-inclined, left-wing intellectuals from Budapest.
+Don’t be surprised, though, if Teutonic chatter fills the high-ceilinged space as one of the owners is a German expat.
+I only wish they'd work a bit more on the decor — softer lighting and denser furnishings would extract more charm from the historical interior.